DataDog/integrations-extras/cloudzero/README.md

 ### Uninstallation
 - Once this integration has been uninstalled, any previous authorizations are revoked.
 - Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys page](https://app.datadoghq.com/organization-settings/api-keys).

-## Data Collected

-### Billing Information
-The CloudZero platform regularly ingests your Datadog billing information.
-This data is unified with the rest of your cloud costs, giving you a comprehensive assessment of your total cloud investment.

 ## Troubleshooting